hamidfathi1998/Bugloos-Player/.github/ISSUE_TEMPLATE/bug-crash-report.md

 ---
 name: Bug/Crash Report
-about: Report an issue with Auxio
+about: Report an issue with Bugloos-Player
 title: ''
 labels: bug
 assignees: ''